-In May 2018 Europe upgrades to the General Data Protection Regulation (GDPR), the biggest overhaul of data protection and privacy since 1995.
+In May 2018 Europe upgraded to the General Data Protection Regulation (GDPR), the biggest overhaul of data protection and privacy since 1995.

 Why you need to know